 Nic is also a member of the sound collective Fractured Strings.
 An original soundtrack to the collection, In the half-light, is available on this website.

-NEW SEASON: Following the success of Hard Lines with Jacqueline Saphra, Martyn Crucefix and Astrid Alben, and FLOW with Mel Pryor, Will Harris, Sarah Westcott and Declan Ryan we bring you three new events in 2019 - Dirt, Behind the Mask & BEYOND IMITITATION an exciting collaboration with the National Poetry Library which will explore poetry as visual art and poetry's relationship with art.
+BEYOND IMITATION a collaboration with the National Poetry Library will explore poetry as visual art and poetry's relationship with art.
 Confirmed are Kathryn Maris, Tamar Yoseloff, Abegail Morley and Claire Collison.
 December 4th 2019, The National Poetry Library at The Southbank Centre.